-Sheriff Services' staff operates in eight regional offices strategically located throughout the Province.
+Sheriff Services' staff operates in eight regional offices strategically located throughout New Brunswick.
 Sheriff Services provides a system for the service of documents, the execution of court orders in civil matters, jury management, the transportation of individuals in custody, and the provision of court security.
 The Branch is the enforcement arm of the court system.

 Any person may ask the Sheriff's Office to assist them in enforcing (also referred to as executing) a court order, or to serve a document.